brucewayne7777/tactile_sensor_ros2_ws/README.md

-### 📌 Important Notes
-Device Access Errors: If you're running into device access errors, double-check that /dev/ttyACM0 (or ttyUSB0) is accessible and that your user is indeed in the dialout group (you must restart your WSL terminal after adding yourself).

-USB Device Disconnection: You may need to reattach the USB device using usbipd attach if it becomes disconnected (e.g., after a WSL restart or unplugging the Arduino).

-Baud Rate: Ensure the baud rate in your Arduino sketch matches the baud rate configured in your tactile_publisher.py script.

-Message Type: The example tactile_publisher.py uses std_msgs/msg/Int32.
-Adjust this (Float32, String, etc.) and the parsing logic in your Python script to match the data type your Arduino sends.

 ---

+## 📌 Important Notes

+- **Device Access Errors**: If you're running into device access errors, double-check that `/dev/ttyACM0` (or `ttyUSB0`) is accessible and that your user is indeed in the `dialout` group (you must restart your WSL terminal after adding yourself).

+- **USB Device Disconnection**: You may need to reattach the USB device using `usbipd attach` if it becomes disconnected (e.g., after a WSL restart or unplugging the Arduino).

+- **Baud Rate**: Ensure the baud rate in your Arduino sketch matches the baud rate configured in your `tactile_publisher.py` script.

+- **Message Type**: The example `tactile_publisher.py` uses `std_msgs/msg/Int32`.
+Adjust this (`Float32`, `String`, etc.) and the parsing logic in your Python script to match the data type your Arduino sends.

+---

-✅ .gitignore for your ROS 2 Repository
+## ✅ .gitignore for your ROS 2 Repository
 Create a .gitignore file at the root of your ros2_ws/ directory to prevent unnecessary files from being tracked by Git.
 This keeps your repository clean and manageable.

 # ROS 2 build files